tslocke/hobocookbook/manual/dryml-guide.markdown

     </ul>
 {.dryml}

-As soon as we've got the concept of a card, we very often find ourselves wanting to render collections of cards like the one above.
-The obvious next step is to capture that idea as a re-usable tag:
+This example (specifically, the collection created in the `<li repeat="@discussions">` section) demonstrates that as soon as we have the concept of a card, we very often find ourselves wanting to render a collection of `<card>` tags.
+The obvious next step is to capture that collection-of-cards idea as a reusable tag:

     <def tag="collection">
       <h2 param="heading"></h2>